mwxely/mwxely.github.io/_pages/about.md

 * Oct 3, 2023 - One survey paper (AIGS) is released to arXiv
 * Sep 22, 2023 - One paper (FACE) is accepted to NeurIPS 2023
 * Jan 9, 2023 - Joined Visual Intelligence Lab, NTU
-* Aug 8, 2022 - Joined the School of Computer Science and Engineering, NTU

 Awards
 ======